vinush-vigneswaran/specflow-notes/Chapter1.md

 ### 1.1 - Creating the System Under Test (SUT)
 * We will make a calculator project, which we will then test.
 * Create a new project:
-    1. Click on "Create new project" in startup dialog
+    1. Click on "Create new project" in start-up dialog
     2. Choose the template as:``Class Library``
     3. Project name: ``SpecFlowCalculator``
     4. Location: ``..\code``
     5. Solution name: ``SpecFlowCalculator``
     6. Choose the ``.NET 5 (Current)`` framework (if this is not present in the dropdown you must install it as ``individual components``).

-* We will now add the follwoing code to create the calculator.
+* We will now add the following code to create the calculator.
     1. Rename ``Class1.cs`` to ``Calculator.cs``.
     2. Insert the following code:
     ```C#